vishvAsa/AgamaH_brAhmaH/shAnkara-darshanam/tattvam/vishvAsaH/errors_fraud/motivation/motivation_for_BS.md

 ## adhyAsa on BS
 shankara misrepresented bAdarAyaNa's brahmasUtra-s.
 This is considered separately [here](../../BS_Fraud?printCols=1&bodyFontSize=0.4cm&includeStyle=true).
+It's a hopeless task, and the fraud is apparent by the second sUtra itself.
+It's akin to dressing up a monkey like a man, and hoping no one will notice.

 ## Reasons?
 Why did he get this itch?
 He could have stopped at adhyAsya-bhAShya (the introductory part), which is a perfectly respectable, if flawed, philosophical piece.
 Some possibilities follow.